-The title is from an Andy Warhol quote: “Every song has a memory; every song has the ability to make or break your heart, shut down the heart, and open the eyes.
+The title of this post is from an Andy Warhol quote: “Every song has a memory; every song has the ability to make or break your heart, shut down the heart, and open the eyes.
 But I’m afraid if you look at a thing long enough; it loses all of its meaning” .
-This will be true of some of the songs I write about, as years of familiarity will have drained them of the initial fascination, but not of the first song.
+This will be true of some of the songs I write about, as years of familiarity will have drained them of the initial fascination, but not of this first song:

 I heard echoes of it in James Brown calling for a drum, then a bass, then a little bit of guitar, building up a house which he then proceeded to burn; and in the interlocking melodies of Guitar Craft and some King Crimson pieces.

 It wasn’t the kind of track I ever played to my friends once I got into ‘proper’ rock music, but I was delighted to discover the rough ska versions that came out of Jamaica in the late 70s.

 According to Wikipedia, it was originally called Andante Cantabile by its composer, the wonderfully-named Ronald Binge, when it was first released in 1951.
 Then, to mark the coronation of Queen Elizabeth, it was renamed and became a popular hit.

 When I was five we moved from our one-bedroom flat to a proper house with an upstairs and downstairs.
 Our huge gramophone, a four-foot high box containing a radio and a record player, was downstairs of course but when my parents played their Joe Loss and Lonnie Donegan records the bass carried upstairs leaving the rest of the sounds in a flaky mush.
 The bass was regular, firm, commanding.
 Of course I didn’t know what it even was.
 It would be years before I noticed that when bands played on TV one of the guitars had only four strings, and more years before I associated that with the deep, repetitive patterns I loved from downstairs.